bloominstituteoftechnology/DS-OOP-Review/README.md

 If you would like to interactively create instances of the `Player`, `Quarterback`, `Game`, or your own, added, classes and run different methods on them, run `python` or `python3` in terminal and `import` the appropriate module (file name without the `.py`) on the python shell (when you see `>>>`, for example).

-_Originally created by Joanne Jordan for Lambda School's Data Science program_ https://github.com/jojordan3/LSDS-OOP-assignment
+_Originally created by Joanne Jordan for BloomTech's Data Science program_ https://github.com/jojordan3/LSDS-OOP-assignment